 While “dumb” phones still exist, most of today’s cell phones are smartphones.

 Smartphones can function perfectly as communication devices with only the apps they come with.
 But let’s be honest: smartphones are meant for app variety.
 Tons of apps make your life easier and more fun.

 But nobody likes a buggy and unreliable mobile app.
 Many mobile applications get poor reviews due to poor performance, battery drainage issues, and crashes.

-Therefore, many companies today have invested in mobile application testing to deliver flawless, cross-platform, and reliable applications to end-users.
-This article shall discuss what mobile application testing is and some top mobile application testing tools.
+The solution?
+Companies have invested in mobile application testing to deliver flawless, cross-platform, and reliable applications for end-users.

 What is Mobile Application Testing?

 Mobile application testing executes multiple tests on a specific mobile application to assess its functionality and performance.
 It reduces issues like poor performance, loading issues, and unresponsive elements to prevent poor Google or Apple store reviews.

 Types of Mobile Application Testing

 QA testers often use mobile app test tools to fulfill various assessments.
 Here’s a list of mobile application testing types that every application must undergo before launch.